Chrome V8 Type Confusion RCE (CVE-2023-4762) Fixed 116.0.5845.179

 Vulnerability Analysis

 CVE-2023-4762 is exploitable with network access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 2.8 out of four.
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to be very high.

 What is an Object Type Confusion Vulnerability?